Shiroko253/Shiroko253/README.md

 - C# - develop to V2 discord bot but is C#!! (studying...)
 - html - MY WEB ?!
 - css - WEB A COLOR ?
+- java - maybe... is time do a mod?

 ## form?
 - country : Malaysia